 - In 2015, the General Assembly voted to allow CBD oil as a treatment for severe epilepsy.
-The sponsor of the bill to expand the number of qualifying conditions, Sen. Jill Vogel, said the believed there were enough votes to do so.
-Supporters of expansion provided subcommittee members with binder filled with research showing how cannabis can benefit people who suffer from a wide range of conditions, but the bill did not make it to the House floor for a vote.
-The Senate had approved the bill by a 29-11 margin in January, 2017.
+The sponsor of the bill to expand the number of qualifying conditions, Sen. Jill Vogel, said she believed there were enough votes to do so.
+Supporters of expansion provided subcommittee members with a binder filled with research showing how cannabis can benefit people who suffer from a wide range of conditions, but the bill did not make it to the House floor for a vote.
+The Senate had approved the bill by a 29-11 margin in January 2017.

 - One of the more interesting Virginia marijuana facts is that arrests and charges for weed-related offenses declined from 25,918 in 2013 to 22,428 in 2015.
 This was a substantial drop of 14 percent.

 - Patients who qualify for CBD use in Virginia can still be arrested for cannabis possession although they can’t be convicted.
 This is known as “affirmative defense,” which means it can be raised in court once a person has been charged with the crime of possession.
 The defense, in this instance, would be that the person charged with possession suffers from severe epilepsy, and his or her physician provided a written certification stating that the patient could benefit from CBD use.

 - To obtain CBD, patients have to travel to a state that allows people from other states to obtain medical marijuana.
 For many, however, this is extremely expensive.
 Maryland has approved a plan that would allow non-residents with written certifications to purchase medical cannabis from state-licensed dispensaries.
 However, those dispensaries were not expected to open until the Summer of 2017.